Research Areas

 - El Grupo de Enfoque de Ejercicio Salta a la Realidad Virtual

-A Multilevel Evaluation of California's New Medicaid Coverage for the Diabetes Prevention Program (DPP): Assessing the effectiveness of DPP once it became a covered service under Medi-Cal.
+A Multilevel Evaluation of California's New Medicaid Coverage for the Diabetes Prevention Program (DPP): Assessing the effectiveness of DPP once it became a covered service under Medi-Cal to elucidate areas of future improvement to help improve DPP accessibility and impact for Medi-Cal beneficiaries.

 Feasibility of a Nutrition Intervention at Community Clinics: Partnering with communities to create culturally tailored interventions that recruit, engage and retain patients in the DPP at FQHCs in Los Angeles.
-This project explores how to make preventive nutrition programs accessible, relevant and sustainable to support lasting health improvements.
+This project explores how to make preventive programs accessible, relevant and sustainable to support lasting health improvements.
+Participants will provide valuable input and feedback to help make nutrition programs better suited to help the Latino community.

-Understanding Model Minority Pressures on Asian American and Pacific Islander Substance Use Treatment and Recovery: Exploring the unique challenges that impact treatment and recovery in these communities.
+Understanding Model Minority Pressures on Asian American and Pacific Islander Substance Use Treatment and Recovery: Exploring the unique challenges that impact treatment and recovery in these model minority communities.
+The research identifies cultural nuances and inclusive clinical practices to be incorporated into SUD care to improve Asian American and Pacific Islander patient outcomes.
+SUD can include substances such as alcohol, tobacco and stimulants.

-My Vaccine LA/miVacunaLA: A pilot, mobile-phone intervention designed to increase COVID-19 vaccine confidence among Spanish-speaking Latino families.
+My Vaccine LA/miVacunaLA: A pilot, cellphone intervention designed to increase COVID-19 vaccine confidence among Spanish-speaking Latino families.
+In particular, the intervention was aimed to address vaccine misinformation in Latino parents/caretakers of minors in under-resourced areas of Los Angeles, drawing upon community-based participatory research.

 If you're interested in partnering with us, participating in a study or simply learning more about our work, we’d love to hear from you.